Beauty And A Bump On The Head In 'I Feel Pretty'

 Second of all, I suspect our actual fat actresses would appreciate not being asked to stand, definitionally, for unattractiveness.
 What fat actresses we have are often strikingly pretty in conventional terms when it comes to literally everything except being fat, and I'd rather they weren't expected to stand up in every project like this, where their size alone is supposed to make them ugly.
 They make Spanx for women with a 24.5-inch waist.
 Worrying about your belly is not limited to women who shop at Lane Bryant, and it's not the job of plus-size actresses to assume they are unattractive for the education of other people.

 The closest a lot of films get to considering the role of appearance is the makeover.
 And the makeover is rather a nauseating device, if you think about it.
-Generally, the way it works is that the woman is sort of mousy, so the man isn't interested in her as anything except a friend, and then she gets a makeover and it turns out that she was just hiding the beautiful woman within.
-Suddenly, he sees her for the potential love interest she's been all along.
+Generally, the way it works is that the woman is sort of mousy, so the man isn't interested in her as anything except a friend and then she gets a makeover and it turns out that she was just hiding the beautiful woman within.
+Suddenly, he sees her for the potential love interest she has been all along.

 This goes back to a romanticized version of "it's what's on the inside that counts."
 It holds that if you are wonderful on the inside, then you are actually also physically beautiful and you're just hiding it.
 Once you translate that inner beauty into outer beauty, congratulations: You deserve love!
 And very often, that makeover comes from a very particular kind of confidence: the newfound confidence in the looks you have.

 I Feel Pretty is almost a reverse makeover movie.
 Renee gains confidence not in the looks she has, but in looks she doesn't have.
 We never see exactly what it is she sees when she looks in the mirror, which is smart: It saves the film the endless so-there-ing about "Frankly, I think she looks better as Amy Schumer."
 What changes is not her looks, but her relationship with her looks.
 So what matters is that Renee is seeing whatever it is that Renee has always wanted to see when she looks in the mirror, and it transforms aspects of her behavior.
 It's not just the new confidence, but the release of what's obviously an ocean of anxiety over her appearance.
-Suddenly, she barely knows what to do with the energy she's been spending fretting over how she looks sitting next to the other people at SoulCycle.
+Suddenly, she barely knows what to do with the energy she has been spending fretting over how she looks sitting next to the other people at SoulCycle.

 The best-executed element of the film is Renee's relationship with Ethan, a guy she meets at the dry cleaners, played by Rory Scovel.
 We know all along that he is seeing Renee as she is, but she doesn't.
 She isn't able to appreciate what he first likes about her, which is her boundless confidence, because she thinks it's just the glow she gives off by looking so physically beautiful.
 Scovel's performance is quiet and canny as Ethan watches and considers Renee, and some of their scenes even explore her assumption that only women are ever nervous about how they look.